 But most important, there’s just a ton to do.
 I absolutely adore how the game has you playing as, essentially, a vampire private investigator (option this TV series, Fox!) and the side quests especially play into this well.
 You’ll track down a supernatural serial killer that’s mangling his victims, and even nearly corner him a few times like in the best of cop show clichés.
 A chilling snuff film has you chasing leads through the seediest of L.A.’s sin bins to find out who made the tape and if its contents are real.
 A paranormal TV show crew gets into real trouble when they find something that actually exists, and you’ll need to keep the lid on this Masquerade violation.
 And of course, the Ocean House Hotel – a virtual love letter to the best haunted house moments.
 It’s one of the most chilling locations/sequences in gaming history, and it’s just a side quest here.

 I’m trying to think of some complaints or disappointments, and am legitimately coming up short.
 I found melee to be somewhat imprecise and the third-person control to be a bit “swimmy,” but it’s ultimately functional.
-Your movement speed is fine for outdoors, but sometimes too fast inside, while the “walk” speed is atrociously slow.
+Your movement speed is fine for outdoors, but often too fast inside, while the “walk” speed is atrociously slow.
 The Malkavians don’t seem to have as many unique dialogs as you’re led to believe – instead it’s different non sequiturs and analogies over the same dialogue choices, which you can learn to understand in context.
 Even patched, there are still some relatively frequent graphical glitches, and some of the more tightly-scripted sequences can and will break down, but the game is extremely generous on creating and storing autosaves to offset this.

 Even the lack of replay value isn’t really a lack of value, so much as it’s just me wanting more of what’s offered here.
 That’s got to be a pretty good sign.
 If you enjoyed Deus Ex, System Shock 2, or any of the modern, non-party RPGs, you owe it to yourself to check out Bloodlines if you haven’t already.
 Its combination of deep in-game history, tons of interesting side quests, buckets of atmosphere, and unique characters to play as make it a brilliant RPG that shouldn’t be missed.